Explore Our School

 Our Young Fives program is a half day, every day program that is designed to give students who are age eligible the gift of a year.
 We are pleased to announce that we have added a full day option to our Young Fives program.
 Students may still enroll for the morning session only.
 Families may decide to transition from half days to full days during the year if they desire.
 Children need to be five years old by December 1 to qualify.
-This is accomplished by providing students with an individualized, Christian based environment.
+Young Fives provides students with an individualized, Christian based environment.

 Martin Luther states, “When schools flourish, all flourishes.”
 Students enrolled in Young Five kindergarten will truly flourish.
 Students will have the opportunity to participate in a wide variety of activities designed to help them make the adjustment to the school environment and working in a group.
 It is important that children learn to function well in the classroom environment.
 This includes getting along with other children and cooperating with adults other than their own parents.
 These students learn to take turns and wait without interrupting, and participate in other activities that teach thinking, reasoning, and decision making skills.
 They also work diligently to develop their listening skills, social/emotional skills, literacy, language, mathematical reasoning, and knowledge acquisition through a thematic approach.